seuho2003/fabric/localpeersetup/local_Readme.md

 2. Make sure Docker Daemon is up and running.
 If not, please execute `sudo service docker start`
 3. Execute `chmod +x local_fabric.sh` `dos2unix ./local_fabric.sh` to make sure file is good to execute in unix environment.
 4. Execute `./local_fabric.sh -n 4 -s` (Enabled Security, Privacy with Consensus for 4 peers)
-5. To launch peers with security and without Consensus, please comment out `CONSENSUS=pbft` and `PBFT_MODE=sieve` lines or change the value to noops in `local_fabric.sh`.
+5. To launch peers with security and without Consensus, please comment out `CONSENSUS=pbft` and `PBFT_MODE=batch` lines or change the value to noops in `local_fabric.sh`.

 -n indicates number of peers you want
 -s indicates running peers with Security, Privacy and Consensus enabled.
-(If you don't pass any arguments, by default, script launches 4 peers with security, Privacy and Consensus=PBFT enabled)
+(If you don't pass any arguments, by default, script launches 5 peers without security, Privacy and Consensus)

 **Pulling Docker Images:**